Charles Melcher: Future of StoryTelling Podcast

 Melcher is the host of the bi-weekly Future of StoryTelling Podcast.
 Launched in 2020, it features conversations with some of the world's most notable storytellers from diverse backgrounds.
-Past guests have included author Margaret Atwood, actor Neil Patrick Harris, musician Jacob Collier, political commentator and activist Van Jones, actor Rainn Wilson, and Oskar Eustis, Artistic Director of the Public Theater.
+Past guests have included author Margaret Atwood, actor Neil Patrick Harris, musician Jacob Collier, political commentator and activist Van Jones, actor Rainn Wilson, and Oskar Eustis, artistic director of the Public Theater.

 Thought Leadership

 Melcher speaks regularly on the intersection of storytelling and technology at conferences, festivals, and conventions worldwide.
-Past engagements have included SXSW, C2 Montréal, EY Innovation Realized, the Milken Institute Global Conference, and Phi Centre’s The New Storytellers.
+Past engagements have included SXSW, C2 Montréal, EY Innovation Realized, the Milken Institute Global Conference, and Phi Centre's The New Storytellers.

 Theodore Roosevelt Presidential Library

-In 2019, Melcher and FoST were engaged as the official Executive Storytellers for the Theodore Roosevelt Presidential Library in Medora, North Dakota, which is currently scheduled to open to the public in 2025.
+In 2019, Melcher and FoST were engaged as the official Executive Storytellers for the Theodore Roosevelt Presidential Library in Medora, North Dakota, which is currently scheduled to open to the public on July 4, 2026.
 Melcher also helps to run the Content Studio for the Library.
-In these roles, FoST helps to oversee the various elements of the institution’s storytelling, from print and collateral materials, to interpretive design, to creating original content for the Content Studio.
+In these roles, FoST helps to oversee the various elements of the institution's storytelling, from print and collateral materials, to interpretive design, to creating original content for the Content Studio.